Deluxe Everest Base Camp Trek

-Explore Nepali heritage, spend nights in a 5-star hotel in Kathmandu, visit historical sites, traverse beautiful river valleys, learn about Sherpa culture, experience mountain lifestyle, witness breathtaking mountain panorama, and challenge yourself to reach the lap of Mt.
-Everest on our deluxe Everest base camp trek.
+Explore Nepali heritage, spend nights in a 4-star hotel in Kathmandu, visit historical sites, traverse beautiful river valleys, learn about Sherpa culture, experience mountain lifestyle, witness breathtaking mountain panorama, and challenge yourself to reach the lap of Mt.
+Everest on our deluxe Everest base camp trek for 16 days.

 To make the trek even more memorable, you can combine a helicopter return from Kala Patthar and save three full days of walking back to Lukla.